Ludo-Outaouais 2024 - Frequently Asked Questions

 Those two conventions do offer open gaming (and in fact, Ludo-Outaouais has been involved with both of them in some aspect or other), but only as a small segment of a much broader coverage (RPGs, wargames, etc).
 Ludo-Outaouais is only about board games.

-In fact, that "open gaming" formula is used in 4 large conventions throughout Quebec: Les Jeux au Boute (Chertsey), Le Festival du Jeu de Longueuil (Longueuil), Le Délirium Ludique (Quebec City), and our own Ludo-Outaouais.
-Many people will attend multiple events in this "circuit".
+In fact, that "open gaming" formula is used in many large conventions throughout Quebec: Les Jeux au Boute (Chertsey), Le Festival du Jeu de Longueuil (Longueuil), Le Délirium Ludique (Quebec City), and our own Ludo-Outaouais.
+People often attend multiple events in this "circuit".

 Is this like Alan Moore's Gathering of Friends?